Saturday, February 17, 2018

 Join us as we convene a panel of academic, professional and media experts to discuss the legal, political, social and cultural challenges of building consensus toward a new set of answers.

+$20 pre-sale and $25 at the door.
 The panel will take place at Oak Grove School

 220 West Lomita in Ojai